Committed to addressing the basic needs gap for families in Puget Sound region.

 Word quickly spread in the community of a woman who would deliver diapers and other essentials faster than any social service was able to do.
 Neighbors started dropping off donations on Star’s doorstep.
 Community members called her anytime they saw a family in need.

 Witnessing how great the need was, in 2016, Star formed the organization’s first board and volunteer team.
-Monthly, the core team recruited, trained, equipped, and managed volunteers to sustain the mission and continuing serving families throughout two counties.
+Monthly, the core team recruited, trained, equipped, and managed volunteers to sustain the mission and continue serving families throughout two counties.

 Today, Star is an active and dedicated advisor to the board, volunteer and ambassador.

-“Since the very moment in Oct.
-2016, I had this crazy idea to ‘do something,’ my journey has been nothing short of pure excitement, joy and gratitude.
+“Since the very moment in October 2016 when I had this crazy idea to ‘do something,’ my journey has been nothing short of pure excitement, joy and gratitude.
 I am incredibly proud of the team we have built and the positive impact we are having in our communities.
 I could not have grown Babies of Homelessness to what it is today without the wonderful and unfailing support of our executive team and the dedication of our 50+ volunteers over the last 4 years.
 The longevity of our team is a testimony to your loyalty and dedication to BOH and its mission, and I’m so appreciative of that.”